apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

    - Remove the virtual machine from affinity groups (if any)

-- Set VM details as removed in the CloudStack database
+- Remove VM details from the CloudStack database

 - Decrement the account resources count for volumes and virtual machines